sccbioinformatics/SCC_CSENS_docs/docs/index.md

 export NXF_HOME=/scale/gr01/shared/nf-core/nextflow_sub/
 ```

 You should then logout of COSMOS-SENS and log back in so these changes take effect.
-These lines set the variables that tell NextFlow where the singularity images are located, and to set the tmp dir to the ones located on the nodes.
+These lines set the environment variables that

+1) Tell NextFlow where the singularity images are located
+2) Set the temp dir to the ones located on the nodes.
+3) Binds the sigularity images to `/scale` so they can be found system wide.
+4) Sets the `home` of Nexflow to the central copy on shared.
+This means each user doesn't need their own.

 When running a job, use the config file located here: